top of page

 • Mega force 2 (MF2) - Transition from the Industrial economy to the Information economy

-Mega force 1 (MF1) - Transition of the White Christian (WC) as a population majority to a population minority.
+Mega Force 1 (MF1) - Transition of the White Christian (WC) as a population majority to a population minority.

 Naturally, MF1 has tribalism overtones, such as racism, ethnicism, and the like.
-(3) In many ways the “Make America Great Again” political slogan is code for “Make America White and Christian Again.”
+(3) In many ways, the “Make America Great Again” political slogan is code for “Make America White and Christian Again.”
 The reality is, America’s inevitable demographic direction makes this impossible.

 Interestingly, the long-time Republican political pollster and strategist Whit Ayers wrote the 2015 book 2016 and Beyond: How Republicans Can Elect a President in the New America.
 In it, he advocates Republican political strategies to adapt to demographic reality by reaching beyond its WC base.
-The Republican Party 2016 presidential nominee opposed Ayers’ recommended strategic direction.
+The Republican Party's 2016 presidential nominee opposed Ayers’ recommended strategic direction.
 The Trump administration doubled down by inflaming WC-related fear and by intentionally not adapting to MF1 reality.
 While I consider the “not dealing with MF1 reality” as a “Hail Mary pass” political strategy, it seemed to have worked as a short-term election tactic.
 With that, it also kicked the can down the road for failing to deal with the demographic train coming down the tracks.
 (4)

-Mega force 2 (MF2) - Transition from the Industrial economy to the Information economy
+Mega Force 2 (MF2) - Transition from the Industrial economy to the Information economy

 MF2 has been in motion for decades.
 Its hallmarks are globalization, outsourcing, and the use of intangible assets and digital technology to drive business value (as opposed to tangible assets like steel, concrete, wood, etc.).
 For a very good explanation of intangible assets and how they are so different from their tangible asset cousins, please see Haskel and Westlake’s book Capitalism Without Capital.
 (5)